 AISI 420 | 1.4021 | BS 420S37 | X20Cr13 | Martensitic stainless steel

-Material information according to DIN EN 10088-3
+Technical data sheet for material 1.4021 according to DIN EN 10088-3

 Stainless steel AISI 420 is a martensitic chromium steel that is also known under the designations 1.4021, BS 420S37, and X20Cr13.
 Due to its high chromium content, the material has good corrosion resistance (PREN value 12.0 - 14.0).
 The material can be used at temperatures up to 400°C. It has a hardness of ≤ 230 HB, a density of 7.7 kg/dm³ (at room temperature) and a tensile strength of 750 to 850 N/mm².
 This stainless steel grade is characterised by its good polishability, which also allows it to be polished to a high gloss.
 The material can be processed using all common welding methods (except arc welding) and is also well suited to forging.
 Other processing options include cold forming and machining.
 This steel is not normally used for cold heading.
 It is frequently used in the manufacture of cutting tools such as knives, or for decorative purposes in architecture and design.